DevJGraham/PostgreSQL-Data-Analysis---Marketing-Campaign/README.md

 ## Features

-- **Custom Data Transformation**: Designed a user-defined function to enhance data readability by combining fields, ensuring clean and insightful reporting.
-- **Granular Data Organization**: Created a **detailed table** for actor and film performance metrics and a **summary table** for aggregated insights, including the top three highest-grossing actors.
+- **Data Organization**: Created a **detailed table** for actor and film performance metrics and a **summary table** for aggregated insights, including the top three highest-grossing actors.
-- **Automation and Optimization**: Incorporated stored procedures, triggers, and Common Table Expressions (CTEs) to automate data aggregation and maintain table freshness.
+- **PostgreSQL Automation**: Utilized stored procedures, triggers, and Common Table Expressions (CTEs) to automate data aggregation and ensure table freshness.
-- **PostgreSQL Implementation**: Utilized advanced PostgreSQL techniques to extract, transform, and organize data from multiple related tables in the DVD rental database.
+- **Custom Transformations**: Designed user-defined functions to enhance data readability, streamlining reporting and analysis.

 ## What I Learned

-- **PostgreSQL Techniques**: Strengthened expertise in using stored procedures, triggers, and CTEs to optimize workflows and automate data processes.
+- **Advanced PostgreSQL**: Strengthened skills in stored procedures, triggers, CTEs, and user-defined functions to optimize and automate workflows.
-- **Data Transformation**: Applied advanced SQL skills to merge and transform data from multiple tables into actionable insights for business reporting.
-- **Structured Data Design**: Gained experience in designing reports with increasing levels of granularity to cater to both detailed analysis and high-level summaries.
+- **Data Insights**: Gained experience in transforming raw data into structured insights for both granular analysis and high-level summaries.
-- **Automation and Scalability**: Learned to create self-updating reports using triggers and to streamline processes with stored procedures, preparing for more complex database projects.
+- **Automation**: Developed techniques for creating self-updating tables, preparing for scalable and dynamic database projects.

 ## Example Outputs